Skyhero-admin/Skyhero-admin/README.md

 ### Hi there 👋

-My Name is **Sayed Mohammed Nouman** and I am junior pursuing my bachelor's of engineering in Information Technology.
+My name is **Sayed Mohammed Nouman** and I am junior pursuing my bachelor's of engineering in Information Technology.
 I am very interested in contributing to open source projects and collaborating with different people and learning new and more about different technologies.

 - 🔭 I’m currently working on getting started with open source ;P
 - 🌱 I’m currently learning Node,Express and MongoDB